Substance Abuse Counselor Career Information

 Before choosing an educational path, you will need to first decide on the type of position, work setting, and geographic location you wish to pursue.
 From there, it is a good idea to contact the Association of Social Work Boards (ASWB) and the local branch of the Certification Board for Addiction Professionals to determine the exact requirements you need to meet.

-What Can I Expect to Learn at a Substance Abuse School?
+What Can I Expect to Learn at School?

-That being said, in general, you can expect a substance abuse counseling (or similar) program to include training in the following areas:
+That being said, in general, you can expect programs in this field to include training in the following areas:

 - Principles of addiction